pcafrica/advanced_programming_2025-2026/lectures/07/07-c++_stl2_move.md

 };
 ```

-If the condition is met, the error message is printed to the standard error and compilation will fail.
+If the condition is not met, the error message is printed to the standard error and compilation will fail.

 ---